imarc/handbook/strategy.markdown

 Deliverables
 :	Results are delivered as part of the [Discovery Report](#discoveryreport).

+Time Req
+: 32–40 hours per survey and inclusion in the discovery report.
+If also recruiting, add 8-12 hours.

 Questions should be close-ended fashion (multiple choice, Yes/No, True/False).
 This makes it easy for participants to respond, and easier for us to analyze.
 For example, *We found that 83% of participants prefer to book their ferry ride online between 11am and 2pm on weekdays.*